 The term ‘democratisation of food’ should be dealt with some caution.
 The question is, is food in the world truly ‘democratic’?
 While it is important that everyone should have an equal opportunity to avoid hunger, it is also important that what we are consuming is healthy, is respective of the environment, and protects those producers who invest time and energy to provide quality food.
 The Maltese authorities are urged to adopt the principles of Slow Food as good measures to continue to mitigate the challenge experienced by a population suffering from high rates of food related diseases.

 Precisely because of these reasons, Malta provides a perfect backdrop to exhibit the Mediterranean culinary practises and cultures.
-Malta welcomes the Convivia from Sicily and Britain, two very important sources in Malta’s culinary past, to share with patrons some of the challenges and successes in this journey towards healthy and sustainable living.
-Along with Slow Food groups from mainland Italy let’s now open a window on the future.
-This conference is also intended to start a project aspiring to see more Convivia from the entire Mediterranean littoral joining the effort to raise awareness and help mitigate current challenges.
+Malta welcomes being involved with the Convivia from Sicily and Britain, two very important sources in Malta’s culinary past, to share with members and patrons some of the challenges and successes in the journey towards healthy and sustainable living.
+Along with Slow Food groups from mainland Italy let’s open a window on the future, with conferences and events that we can hold now and in the future that are intended to start several projects aspiring to see more Convivia from the entire Mediterranean littoral joining the effort to raise awareness and help mitigate current challenges.